cloudian/aws-s3-provisioner/DEPLOY.md

 1. Change metdata.name to a unique tag for this storage class.
 1. Change region, s3Endpoint and iamEndpoint to match your HyperStore setup
-1. For greenfield: delete bucketName
+1. For greenfield: delete bucketName and optionally set the storage policy to use for new buckets.
+Omit the storagePolicyId line to use the default policy.
+To find the policy ID, navigate to the Cluster->Storage Policies page on the CMC, select View/Edit for the policy, and copy the ID field (above the Policy Name field)
-1. For brownfield: specify an already created bucket name and delete reclaimPolicy
+1. For brownfield: specify an already created bucket name and delete reclaimPolicy and storagePolicyId

 Apply this with:
 ```bash